asad/ReactionDecoder/README.md

 `POM.xml` commands

 ```
-use POM.xml and mvn commands to build you project
+use POM.xml and mvn commands to build your project
 ```